saswatmeher/remote-file-explorer/README.md

 ## License

 This project is licensed under the MIT License — see the `LICENSE` file at the project root for the full text.

----

-If you'd like, I can also add a short 'Try it' example to the README that includes sample commands and screenshots (if you provide images).